-The intersection of schadenfreude and online news is particularly salient in politically polarized contexts.
-Audiences tend to select congenial outlets and interpret information through partisan lenses, shaping both what they see and how they feel about rivals’ setbacks~\cite{stroud2011niche, prior2007postbroadcast, garrett2009echo}.
-In the United States and beyond, affective polarization has intensified, heightening the likelihood that out-group misfortunes are met with gratification rather than empathy~\cite{iyengar2015affective, abramowitz2016negative}.
-At the same time, evidence suggests that ``echo chambers'' are uneven and inter-group exposure varies with interest and media repertoires, suggesting that internet use alone does not uniformly drive polarization~\cite{dubois2018echo, eady2019bubbles, boxell2017polarizationinternet}.
-Together, these patterns create ideal conditions for the expression and amplification of schadenfreude in response to adversaries’ bad news.

-In the United States, partisan media consumption and affective polarization have intensified over recent decades, shaped by expanded media choice and segmented news ecosystems~\cite{prior2007postbroadcast, stroud2011niche, iyengar2015affective, abramowitz2016negative}.
-Facebook has become a major gateway to political news, intertwining social endorsement with exposure~\cite{newman2021reuters, messing2014endorsements}.
-Although many users do encounter some ideologically diverse content~\cite{bakshy2015facebookdiversity, eady2019bubbles}, exposure to opposing views can, under certain conditions, heighten polarization~\cite{bail2018twitteropposing}.
-In the United Kingdom, the Brexit era sharpened identity-driven cleavages and reconfigured agenda dynamics.
-Lastly, in India, rapid smartphone adoption and the platformization of news have reconfigured political communication, integrating social media into partisan mobilization and everyday political talk~\cite{newman2021reuters, pal2015banalities}.
-Researchers also document how nationalism and “extreme speech” practices structure online public discourse, normalizing derision and escalating affective contention~\cite{udupa2019extremespeech}.
+The intersection with online news is particularly salient in polarized contexts.
+Audiences select congenial outlets and interpret information through partisan lenses, shaping both what they see and how they feel about rivals' setbacks~\cite{stroud2011niche, prior2007postbroadcast, garrett2009echo}.
+Affective polarization has intensified across democracies, heightening the likelihood that outgroup misfortunes are met with gratification rather than empathy~\cite{iyengar2015affective, abramowitz2016negative}, though echo chambers are uneven and cross-cutting exposure varies~\cite{dubois2018echo, eady2019bubbles, boxell2017polarizationinternet}.
+In the United States, Facebook has become a major gateway to political news, intertwining social endorsement with exposure~\cite{newman2021reuters, messing2014endorsements, bakshy2015facebookdiversity}, and exposure to opposing views can sometimes heighten rather than reduce polarization~\cite{bail2018twitteropposing}.
+In India, rapid smartphone adoption and platformization of news have integrated social media into partisan mobilization, with nationalism and ``extreme speech'' normalizing derision in online discourse~\cite{newman2021reuters, pal2015banalities, udupa2019extremespeech}.